Steve-Shillitoe/research_planner/README.md

 ## Installing the source code
 1. Download the source code from github to your computer.
 2. Open a command prompt in the root of the Django web application where the file **manage.py** is located and
-3. to build the tables in the plannerdb database, .type the following command, python manage.py migrate`
+3. to build the tables in the plannerdb database, type the following command,

+       `python manage.py migrate`

+4. and to create a superuser, type the following command, `python manage.py superuser`